 See past, present and (possible/probable) near future events, if the using Character's Force Rating is at least 3100.
 Remember, the Force is not infallible; "Always in flux is the future.
 Hard to read, it is."
 At lower levels, it can be used as a kind of "combat sense", allowing the Force user to anticipate attacks up to 1 Combat Turn in advance.

 Limited Mind Control if the Character's Force Rating is 400 or more greater than the controlled being ('Droids cannot be controlled in this way).
-A creature is immune to "Jedi Mind Tricks" if it has a combined $\sqrt{Force Rating}$, I.Q., and Guile of at least 35.
+A creature is immune to "Jedi Mind Tricks" if it has a combined Force Level, I.Q., and Guile of at least 35.
 Or be a Toydarian.
 This mind control causes the affected person to repeat and agree with whatever the Force user says.

-Ranged Weapon Shield equal to the $\sqrt{\text{Force Rating.}}$ The shield is good only against Ranged Weapon hits.
-When using only his hands, the Force user can "catch" a maximum of $1/4^{\text{th}}$ the Character's Dex. in shots (that is, a Force user with a Dex. of 14 can stop up to 3 Ranged Weapon Bolts per Utilize Force Action).
+Ranged Weapon Shield equal to their Force Level.
+The shield is good only against Ranged Weapon hits.
+When using only his hands, the Force user can "catch" a maximum of 1/4th the Character's Dex. in shots (that is, a Force user with a Dex. of 14 can stop up to 3 Ranged Weapon hits per Utilize Force Action).

 When using a Lightsaber, the Force user can add an additional number of shots equal to his Lightsaber skill rating.
 Additionally, the strength of his shield is the same as the strength of his Lightsaber: practically infinite.
-If he wants, with a successful Saving Throw vs. $3\sqrt{\text{Force Rating}}$ he can reflect the shot back to the original firer, or another enemy at the Force user's discretion.
+If he wants, with a successful Saving Throw vs. Force Points, he can reflect the shot back to the original firer, or another enemy at the Force user's discretion.

-Jedi Knights only can consider the 3√Force Rating as a number of points that can be divided up between different die roll modifications, Attribute Augmentation, and Force Abilities.
-For example: with the same Utilize Force Action, a Jedi Knight could modify 2 die rolls against him, add 3 to his Stam. for that Combat Turn, and use the rest to lift (Telekinetic Hand) 100 Mass points of 'Droid (using 5 Force points).
+Jedi Knights only can consider their Force Points as a number of points that can be divided up between different die roll modifications, Attribute Augmentation, and Force Abilities.
+For example: with the same Utilize Force Action, a Jedi Knight could modify 2 die rolls against him, add 3 to his Stam. for that Combat Turn, and use the remaining 5 Force Points to lift (Telekinetic Hand) 100 Mass points of 'Droid.
 Referees should note that using this ability to add points to Mk. is using the Force to attack.

 Important: A devotee of the Light Side of the Force may use his die-roll modifications to attack when he is sorely pressed against an opponent he is unable to hit otherwise (usually only in ritual Melee combat between Jedi Knights.)
-Each time a student of the Light Side wishes to use the Force for attack, he must make a 3d Saving Throw vs. $3\sqrt{\text{Force Rating}}$.
+Each time a student of the Light Side wishes to use the Force for attack, he must make a 3d Saving Throw vs. Force Points.
 If successful, he is considered to have his negative emotions under control and can make the attack without calling on the Dark Side.
 If unsuccessful, the Character can stop himself if he missed the roll by 2 or less, and not make the attack with his Force modifiers if he wants.
 If he continues the attack, he will be a Dark Jedi from that moment onward.
 If he missed the Saving Throw by more than 2, he is a Dark Jedi from then on.
 Period.

 Referees: take note each time a student of the Light Side takes this option.
 It is an extremely rare case, and is considered very, very tacky anyway.
-If he has chosen this option more times than his

-Force Affinity, add one die to the Saving Throw for each time after that when he tries to attack using the Force: he obviously wants to be Dark Jedi anyway.
+If he has chosen this option more times than his Force Affinity, add one die to the Saving Throw for each time after that when he tries to attack using the Force: he obviously wants to be Dark Jedi anyway.